Building Bridges Frequently Asked Questions

 How important is a project's sustainability after the grant period has ended?

 The Building Bridges grant competition does not have specific requirements for sustaining the project beyond the grant period.
 However, it is hoped that related programming will continue.
-Please feel free to include any details you may have regarding your project's lief beyond the grant period.
+Please feel free to include any details you may have regarding your project's life beyond the grant period.

 Is the continuation or expansion of a previously funded project eligible?